wallarm/product-documentation/docs/2.18/admin-en/installation-guides/install-in-yandex-cloud.md

 2. Provide your Wallarm administrator account's login and password.
 3. Enter the name of the new filtering node or press Enter to use the virtual machine name.

+    The specified name can be changed in Wallarm Console → **Nodes** later.

 The node will now synchronize with the cloud every 2‑4 minutes according to the default synchronization configuration.
 [More details on the filtering node and Wallarm Cloud synchronization configuration →](../configure-cloud-node-synchronization-en.md#regular-node-and-wallarm-cloud-synchronization)

 ### 4. Update Wallarm node configuration